Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Uplink Data Transmission and Performance Analysis With MR Combining

 \subsection{Asymptotic Analysis of the Uplink Received Signal}

 In the considered system model, the number of APs, $M$, and the number of tunable elements of the RIS, $N$, can be large.
-Therefore, we analyze the performance of two case studies: $(i)$ $N$ is fixed and $M$ is large; and $(ii)$ both $N$ and $M$ are large but their ratio is fixed.
-The asymptotic analysis is conditioned upon a given setup of the CSI, which includes the large-scale fading coefficients, the covariance matrices, and the power utilized for pilot and data transmissions.
+Therefore, we analyze the performance of two case studies: $(i)$ $N$ is fixed and $M$ is large; and $(ii)$ both $N$ and $M$ are large.
+The asymptotic analysis is conditioned upon a given setup of the CSI, which includes the large-scale fading coefficients, the covariance matrices, and the power utilized for the pilot and data transmission phases.
 To this end, the uplink weighted signal in \eqref{eq:ruk} is split into three terms based on the pilot reuse set $\mathcal{P}_k$, as follows

 where $\mathcal{T}_{k1}$ accounts for the signals received from all the users in $\mathcal{P}_k$, and $\mathcal{T}_{k2}$ accounts for the mutual interference from the users that are assigned orthogonal pilot sequences.
 The impact of the additive noise obtained after applying MR combining is given by $\mathcal{T}_{k3}$.
 From \eqref{eq:ReceivedPilotv1}, \eqref{eq:umk}, and \eqref{eq:ChannelEst}, we obtain the following identity